tillitis/tillitis-key1/README.md

 its own cryptographic identity, and can also be used for authentication towards different services.

-The TK1 platform is based around a 32-bit RISC-V processor and has 128 KB of RAM.
+The Tkey platform is based around a 32-bit RISC-V processor and has 128 KB of RAM.
 The current firmware is designed to load an app that is up to 100 KB in size, and gives it a stack of 28 KB.
 A smaller app may move itself in memory to get larger continuous memory.

-All of the TK1 software, FPGA logic, schematics, and PCB layout are open source.
-Like all security software and hardware should be.
-This in itself makes it different, as other security tokens utilize closed source hardware for its security-critical operations.
+All of the Tkey software, firmware, FPGA Verilog source code, schematics and PCB design files are open source.
+Like all trustworthy security software and hardware should be.
+This in itself makes it different, as other security tokens utilize at least some closed source hardware for its security-critical operations.

 ![Tillitis Key 1 PCB, first implementation](doc/images/mta1-usb-v1.jpg)
-*Tillitis Key 1 PCB, first implementation*
+*The TK1 PCB, the first implementation of the TKey.*

 ## Documentation

 ### Getting started
-* [Quickstart](doc/quickstart.md) to program the Tillitis Key 1
+* [Quickstart](doc/quickstart.md) to program the TKey
 * [Toolchain setup](doc/toolchain_setup.md)
 * [Release Notes](doc/release_notes.md)